 The hazard perception exam will show you short video clips of both developing and prospective risks.
 A possible hazard is something you should be aware of, but it does not need any action on your part.
 A growing danger is anything that causes you to take action, such as slowing down, stopping, or changing directions.

-Before the questions begin, there is an explanation film with helpful commentary over sample material.
+Before the questions begin, there is an explanation film with helpful commentary on the sample material.
 It’s feasible to view this tape twice if you’re not completely clear on everything.

 The following is a summary of the format: